EXPLORE the Possibilities!

 Escape into the Fantastic

 Get the most out of the 21st Century.
 It is a busy place and time.
 There is a lot to see and do.
-Explore AFROFuturism -- speculative fiction with an African perspective.
+AFROFuturism is speculative fiction with an African flavor.
 Travel back into the past and imagine a new future.
-Stafford Battle gives you innovative literature into the "How Come?" and "What If? of Black Sci-fi.
+Stafford Battle gives you innovative literature into the "How Come?" and "What If?" of Black Sci-fi.
 Slap your head and exclaim, "I never expected that!"
 Say aloud, "That is what I should be doing!"
-Read AFROCentric speculative fiction.
+Reading or writing AFROCentric speculative fiction.
+Anyone can do it with anyone they want to.

 - Ride with an African sheriff in the old West who has mystical powers.

-- Peek into the mind of an Ancient Galactic Queen with Egyptian DNA who seeks a lover on a tiny, distant world call Earth.
+- Peek into the mind of a Galactic Queen who seeks a lover from a tiny, distant world call Earth.

-- Global climate change is creating giant ocean waves sweeping over Boston; extremely rich families are building fortresses on mountaintops.
-A discredited Black Professor claims he can save the world; unfortuneately, he is slightly insane.
+- Giant ocean waves crash into our coasts.
+A discredited professor claims he can save the world; unfortuneately, he is slightly insane.

 - Nat Turner's daughter is still alive and she, sometimes he, seeks revenge.

-- Travel with your favorite aunt who can cross dimensions to diffrent worlds.
+- Travel with your favorite aunt who can cross dimensions to different worlds.

-- Somebody resurrected Chaka Zulu and gave him advanced weapons.
+- Somebody resurrected Chaka Zulu and gave him armed, military drones.

-- Three African witches tell the raunchiest stories you could ever imagine -- these are really shameless tales.
+- Three African witches tell the raunchiest stories you could ever imagine -- these are really shameless and erotic tales.

 - Right after the first American Civil War, a former slave builds a steam powered, flying warship to help the South defeat the North.